JenniBeadle/paratextmanual/versioned_docs/version-9.2/Training-Manual/08-Appendix/C.USFM.md

 ---
-title: C. Common USFM Markers
+title: C - Common USFM Markers
 pagination_next: null
 ---
-# C Common USFM Markers

 :::note
 When choosing the markers in "Standard" view
 - Use the "Enter" key for "Paragraph" styles
 - Use the "Backslash" key for "Note" and "Character" styles
 :::
 |  |  |  |
 |-------|-------------------------------------------|-----------|